BulkiestPizza/Notes/Ancient History/Term 2/Julio-Claudiun Dynasty.md

 ---

-### Ceasar Augustus
+### Caesar Augustus
-- Nephew of Julius Ceasar, Formed a second triumvirate with Mark Antony --and Marcus Lepidus
+- Nephew of Julius Caesar, Formed a second triumvirate with Mark Antony --and Marcus Lepidus
-- Defeated the assasins Brutus and Cassius
+- Defeated the assassins Brutus and Cassius
 - Alliance broke apart and Octavian would become Rome's first emperor
 - He would be given the title "Augustus" or "highest one"
 #### His Reign